- Add the square feet of your lawn

 - Click “Calculate

-Proper Nitrogen fertilizer applications on your lawn are crucial to year-long success of your turf.
+Proper Nitrogen, Phosphorus and Potassium fertilizer applications on your lawn are crucial to year-long success of your turf.
 Add too much nitrogen at the wrong time, and your lawn could burn.
 Add too little over the course of a year, and signs of your underfed turf – not thick, green or healthy looking – will show.

 A good rule of thumb is to apply four (4) pounds of nitrogen fertilizer to your lawn every year.
 Depending on the number of times you apply lawn fertilizer throughout the year will dictate how much nitrogen needs to be applied with each feeding.